 WannaCry: Why were Windows XP more durable than Windows 7?

-When WannaCry hit around the world in mid-May, it has been reported many times that extensive use of the old Windows XP operating system has helped spread the infection very quickly.
+When WannaCry hit around the world in mid-May, it has been mentioned many times that the extensive use of the old operating system helped spread the infection very quickly.

 The UK's National Health Service was one of the most high-profile victims of the attack – and many of its bespoke systems are still running Windows XP.
-Microsoft if you remember was quick to release an update for the long unsupported operating system.WannaCry
+THE if you remember he rushed to release a security update for the long unsupported operating system.WannaCry

 And while Windows XP systems were among those hit by WannaCry, later an analysis showed that 98 percent of the victims used Windows 7.

-But that doesn't mean WannaCry didn't work for targets running Windows XP.
-According to a new report from Kryptos researchers, while this particular operating system was mostly the most dangerous to fall victim to ransomware, many they simply led to system crashes and the of "blue of death.”
-After that a system reset was required.
+But that does not mean that WannaCry did not work for the purposes used by Windows XP.
+According to a new report by Kryptos researchers, while this operating system was by far the most dangerous to fall victim to ransomware, many attacks simply led to system crashes and the appearance of the "blue screen of death."
+After that the system needed to be restored.

-Researchers tested WannaCry ransomware on some operating systems in a test environment: Windows XP with Pack 2, Windows XP with Service Pack 3, Windows 7 x64bit with Service Pack 1, and Windows Server 2008 with Service Pack 1.
+The tested WannaCry ransomware on a number of operating systems in a test environment: Windows XP with Service Pack 2, Windows XP with Service Pack 3, Windows 7 x64bit with Service Pack 1, and Windows Server 2008 with Service Pack 1.

 While Windows 7 attacks successfully installed WannaCry, after many attempts, supposedly vulnerable Windows XP was much more resistant to ransomware than expected, and the operating system running the 2 Service Pack was not infected at all.